 TBR DAY 180: Ain’t She a Peach (Southern Eclectic #2) by Molly Harper

 TIME ON THE TBR: 1 year.

-PURCHASED FROM: Op shop.
+PURCHASED FROM: Amazon.